MFA in Creative Writing

-- The MFA with an emphasis in poetry is designed to develop your growth as a writer and reader of poetry, enhance your awareness of the contemporary poetic field, and highlight opportunities in publishing, teaching, and community work.
+- The MFA with an emphasis in poetry is designed to develop your growth as a writer and reader of poetry, enhance your awareness of the contemporary poetry field, and highlight opportunities in publishing, teaching, and community work.
 View the degree requirements for the MFA with an emphasis on poetry.

 - The MFA with an emphasis in prose (fiction or creative nonfiction) is designed to develop your growth as a writer and reader of fiction and creative nonfiction, enhance your awareness of the contemporary literary field, and highlight opportunities in publishing, teaching, and community work.
 View the degree requirements for the MFA with an emphasis on prose.

 Whether you choose the poetry or prose emphasis, you’ll have the opportunity to study with our faculty of renowned writers, working in diverse aesthetic traditions in a wide range of classes.
 You’ll also have the opportunity to work with our exemplary literature professors in courses that focus on the history and criticism of literature and literary theory.
 During your final year of study, you’ll work closely and collaboratively with faculty as you develop and complete your creative writing thesis.
-Your professors will encourage you to write a thesis that is risky, investigative, and confident, pushes your development as a writer, and speaks to your own passions, experiences, and ideas.
+Your professors will encourage you to write a thesis that is risky, investigative, and confident, that pushes your development as a writer, and speaks to your passions, experiences, and ideas.
 Our alumnae regularly go on to publish work produced as part of their thesis at Mills.

 On and off campus, you’ll engage with fellow creative writing students and a vibrant local and national literary community through numerous literary activities.
 In addition, the Department of Literatures & Languages offers classes dedicated to professional development focused on pedagogy, publishing, and performance.